Skip to content

 Targeted Killings Cripple AQI's Leadership

 By late 2006, Al-Qaeda in Iraq's command network in Ramadi was in disarray.
-U.S. Special Forces and intelligence-driven strike teams had killed or captured a string of key AQI facilitators—cell leaders, bomb-makers, and financiers.
-These surgical operations, often carried out at night with minimal collateral damage, left AQI scrambling to replace experienced commanders.
-Leadership became a short-lived role, as new figures were quickly tracked and eliminated through a combination of aerial surveillance, intercepted communications, and tips from local sources.
+U.S. Special Forces and intelligence-driven strike teams had killed or captured a string of key AQI facilitators.
+Cell leaders, bomb-makers, and financiers.

-Members of SEAL Team 3 pose for a unit photo in Ramadi, Iraq — elite operators who played a key role in counterinsurgency efforts during some of the city’s fiercest fighting
+Members of SEAL Team 3 pose for a unit photo in Ramadi, Iraq, elite operators who played a key role in counterinsurgency efforts during the city's fiercest fighting

 Constant Raids and Overwatch Wear Down the Enemy